 By 1965, Rosen Enterprises had grown to a point where they operated over 200 arcades in Japan.
 That year, David Rosen sought a merger of Rosen Enterprises and Japan Entertainment Products.
 In the resulting company, David Rosen was named the chief executing officer.
-The company named Sega Enterprises, after the trade name of Japan Entertainment Products.
+The company was named Sega Enterprises, after the trade name of Japan Entertainment Products.

 Home video game and computer hardware by Sega